ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/going-further.md

 A fair observation from the walkthrough might be that the header and footer are really just producing static content.
 While the footer calculates a year, that really only needs to be done once at build time.
 Since Greenwood can easily server render Web Components leaning on [DOM based hydration techniques](https://web.dev/articles/declarative-shadow-dom#component_hydration), we can make a couple useful optimizations here.

-First, we can enable the [`prerender`](/docs/config/#prerender) flag in a _greenwood.config.js_ file which will do a one-time server render for any custom element tags in our HTML.
+First, we can enable the [`prerender`](/docs/reference/configuration/#prerender) flag in a _greenwood.config.js_ file which will do a one-time server render for any custom element tags in our HTML:

 ```js
 export default {